 Table A6 and Table A7 compare statistics on simulated benefits in EUROMOD with data from administrative sources.
-In terms of total expenditure, the most important simulated benefits are child benefit and social assistance while other benefits contribute only marginally to the total household disposable income.
+In terms of total expenditure, the most important simulated benefits are child benefit, parental payment and social assistance while other benefits contribute only marginally to the total household disposable income.
 Simulated unemployment wage compensation is also validated in this section, although by default the observed unemployment wage compensation is used in the model rather than the simulated variable.

-The number of unemployment wage compensation recipients is overestimated in all years, but the simulated results are much better in comparison to EUROMOD data.
-However, the difference in the number of unemployment wage compensation recipients might be misleading as external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2013.
+The number of simulated unemployment wage compensation recipients is overestimated in all years, but the simulated results are much better in comparison to the UDB SILC-based EUROMOD data.
+However, the difference in the number of unemployment wage compensation recipients might be misleading as external statistics refer to average monthly number of recipients, while the number in EUROMOD refers to the total number of recipients in 2014.
 On the contrary, the total amount of this benefit is underestimated.
-The simulated unemployment wage compensation covers only 67% of this benefit from original data (EU-SILC) and only 57% of benefit in 2013 compared to aggregate statistics.
-After the year 2013, the simulated amount of unemployment wage compensation has come somewhat closer to the external statistics.
-Thus the decision is not to simulate unemployment benefit in the baseline EUROMOD model.
+The simulated unemployment wage compensation covers only 70% of this benefit from original data (EU-SILC) and only 62% of benefit in 2014 compared to aggregate statistics.
+After the year 2014, the simulated amount of unemployment wage compensation has come somewhat closer to the external statistics.
+Still we use non-simulated unemployment benefit records in the baseline EUROMOD model.
 The number of birth grant recipients and the aggregate amount of benefit is underestimated.
-The large family allowance is slightly overestimated, in terms of recipients by 4% and aggregate amount by 5% in 2013 (5% in 2014 and 4% in 2015).
+The large family allowance is slightly overestimated, in terms of recipients and aggregate amount (3%) in 2014, while simulated number of recipients and the aggregate amount match external statistics in the subsequent years.

 The numbers of child benefit recipients from administrative sources and from EUROMOD output refer to the number of eligible children.
-We find that in year 2013 the simulated number of children receiving child benefit is overestimated by 27% when compared to external statistics.
-This percentage drops to 24% in year 2015.
-However, the simulated number of children receiving the child benefit in 2013 exceeds the number of dependent children in families receiving this benefit in EU-SILC database only by 2%.
-It might be assumed that the difference between simulation and administrative data is driven by EU-SILC sample.
+We find that in year 2014 the simulated number of children receiving child benefit is overestimated by 19% when compared to external statistics.
+This percentage drops to 15% in year 2016.
+However, the simulated number of children receiving the child benefit in 2014 exceeds the number of dependent children in families receiving this benefit in EU-SILC database by 5%.
+It might be assumed that the difference between simulation and administrative data is partly driven by EU-SILC sample.
 Besides, there are three possible reasons for overestimation.
 First, one of eligibility conditions for child benefits is that a student must have been enrolled in regular education with a maximum of one year break during the study.
 Available data do not contain information on educational history and we assume that all students fulfil this eligibility condition for child benefits.
 Second, there might be also a take-up issue, as child benefits for "high" income families are very low and there are chances that these families do not claim the benefit.
 However, there are no data on non-take up of child benefits.
 Third, family's assets are taken into account when eligibility is assessed and many families were left out of this scheme or they received much lower benefit due to the value of their assets.
-The assets test was not modeled in EUROMOD due to data limitations in EU-SILC.
-The total expenditure on this benefit in 2013 is similarly overestimated by 28% in comparison to administrative data.
-In 2014 and 2015 the simulation results of total expenditure on child benefits are less overestimated (by 21%).
-It might be explained by new legislations, which abolished the differentiation of child benefits according to the educational level (reduced the amount for children in high school) due to reintroduction of state scholarship for pupils below age 18.
+The assets test, which might be the most important reason for the overestimation, was not modeled in EUROMOD due to data limitations in EU-SILC.
+The total expenditure on this benefit in 2014 and 2015 is less overestimated - by 6% in comparison to administrative data.
+In 2016 the simulation results of total expenditure on child benefits are less overestimated (by 5%).